minecraft-addon-tools/minecraft-addon-toolchain/README.md

 const modBuilder = new MinecraftModBuilder(<yourmodname>);

 compileTypeScript = () => ts({
+    module: "ES6" //Must be ES6 because otherwise code gets generated that Minecraft doesn't support
     noImplicitAny: true,
-    "types": [ "minecraft-scripting-types" ] // You won't need this line if you're not using the types });
+    types: [ "minecraft-scripting-types" ] // You won't need this line if you're not using the types });

 modBuilder.scriptTasks = [compileTypeScript];